yonglin-wang/grades_out/README.md

 ...TBC
+# Workflow from/to LATTE
+## Downloading assignment folders

+The following instructions will walk you through downloading submission folders from LATTE.
+1. On LATTE, click on the submission portal.
+2. Click ```View all submissions``` under "Grading summary"
+3. Right under the submission title, click on "Grading action" and then select ```Download all submissions``` in the drop down menu.
+A .zip file should then be automatically downloaded.
+4. Decompress the .zip file , and now you will have all the submission folders for this assignment.
+Feel free to change the name of the decompressed folder to a shorter name for convenience in running scripts later (e.g. changing ```203LING-120B-1-Assignment 3, More on Constituency in NPs – due Thurs Sept 24-1245460``` to ```A3```).

+    >Note: if a student has not handed in any submission by the time of the download, there will be no folder corresponding to that student in the downloaded .zip file.
+5. Now resume to your previous instructions for either [one time set up](#one-time-set-up-at-the-start-of-each-course) or [grade distribution](#distribute-reports-for-each-assignment)

+## Uploading folders populated with feedback file back to LATTE
+There are two types of feedback files:
+- regular ones generated under corresponding folders
+- stray ones generated under LATTE parent folder because a folder with corresponding name cannot be found.
+### 1. Regular feedback files
+1. Compress the immediate parent folder of the LATTE submission folders into a .zip file.
+Any name for the .zip file would be fine.
+    > Note: you do not need to delete the stray files in this step.
+LATTE ignores them automatically.
+1. On LATTE, click on the submission portal.
+2. Click ```View all submissions``` under "Grading summary"
+3. Right under the submission title, click on "Grading action" and then select ```Upload multiple feedback files in a zip``` in the drop down menu.
+4. Upload the file and click ```Import feedback file(s)```, then follow the prompt to finish uploading.

+### 2. Stray feedback files
+These files need to be uploaded to each student manually via LATTE.
+1. On LATTE, click on the submission portal.
+2. Click ```View all submissions``` under "Grading summary"
+3. For each stray file:
+    - find the corresponding student's submission row, click on ```Grade``` button
+    - once in grading view, on the review panel (the one with "Submission", "Grade", and "Feedback comments" etc.), locate "Feedback files"
+    - upload the .txt report into "Feedback files"
+    - Deselect "Notify students" if needed
+    - Click ```Save changes```

 # Set-up and Usage

 Note that you can run all of the example commands in this section with the pre-packaged [example grading sheet](example_gradesheet.csv) and [example folders](example_folders).
 ## One-time Set-up (at the start of each course)
 Do the following for each class at the beginning of each semester.